Adverse Reactions to Helpful Supplements

 - Berries

-Adding supportive foods such as cilantro to get rid of heavy metals, and beets, which are rich in folate and betaine which help to break down homocysteine and can be particularly helpful to those with the MTHFR gene mutation, can also aid your body in eliminating toxins.
+Adding in the other supportive foods listed above to your daily diet, such as cilantro to get rid of heavy metals, and beets, which are rich in folate and betaine which help to break down homocysteine and can be particularly helpful to those with the MTHFR gene mutation, can also aid your body in eliminating toxins.

 Step 3: Reduce Toxic Exposure

-Also, sometimes common products like household cleaning supplies and personal care products are packed with toxins.
-During the Liver Support Protocol, pay extra attention to every chemical source you encounter throughout the day.
+Common products that we use everyday, like household cleaning supplies and personal care products, are packed with toxins.
+During the Liver Support Protocol, we pay extra attention to every chemical source you encounter throughout the day.

 Some common toxins that are found in our day-to-day life include:

-Herbicides and pesticides – Unfortunately, our agriculture system uses hundreds of herbicides and pesticides that are known to contribute to toxin burden.
+Unfortunately, our agriculture system uses hundreds of herbicides and pesticides that are known to contribute to toxin burden.
 The herbicide Atrazine (which is banned in the EU but not the United States) has been linked to mitochondrial dysfunction, obesity, insulin resistance, and hormonal dysfunction.
-(2)
+[17]

-Foods with the highest herbicide and pesticide presence include apples, peaches, nectarines, strawberries, grapes, and celery.
-Consider buying organic fruits and vegetables whenever possible, especially for anything with a soft skin.
+Every year, the Environmental Working Group releases lists of the “Dirty Dozen” and the “Clean Fifteen”, which highlight produce items that contain the highest and lowest levels of pesticide residue.
+This can help you prioritize which foods to buy organic.
+I would recommend buying organic fruits and vegetables whenever possible, especially for anything with a soft skin.
 Keep in mind that organic food has a higher nutrient content, which may make it worth the added cost.
-(3)
+[18]

 Mercury consumption from fish can be controlled by avoiding species with the highest mercury content such as tuna (ahi, bigeye), mackerel (king), and swordfish.
 I also recommend limiting your intake of species with moderate mercury levels to a couple times a month.
 These include tuna (yellowfin, canned), mackerel (Spanish, Gulf), and sea bass.